Research Directions for Childhood Cancer

 FDA-Approved Drugs for Childhood Cancer

-Since 1990, eight drugs have been approved by the FDA for childhood cancers, and data from NCI-sponsored clinical trials were used to support the approvals of five of these drugs (marked by asterisks):
+Since 1990, the Food and Drug Administration has approved twelve drugs for childhood cancers, and data from NCI-sponsored clinical trials were used to support the approvals of several of these drugs (marked by asterisks):

 |Drug Name||Childhood Cancer||Year Approved|